How to pass the Florida real estate exam?

 Best way to pass the Florida real estate exam

-Passing the Florida real estate exam is a function of good study plan and good test-taking skills.
+Passing the Florida real estate exam is a function of a good study plan and good test-taking skills.
 To have the best odds for passing, do this:

 • Create a study schedule: Spend daily time studying real estate laws, principles, and major terms.